CMCC Health Sciences Library Frequently Asked Questions

 10. I'm looking for books on a specific topic.
 Where do I start?

 All books, print journals and multimedia resources are catalogued in our Online Public Access Catalogue (OPAC).
-On the library home page, click on the catalogue icon.
+On the library home page, select the Online Catalogue from the links provided or click on the Catalogue Only option in our Discovery search bar to retrieve only catalogued items.

-Search tips: Choose the Power Search.
+Search tips: Choose the Power Search when searching the OPAC .
 When searching for names, use Power Search and select the Words field.

-11. I need to search for journal articles on a specific topic.
+11. I need to search for journal articles on chiropractic topics.
 Where do I start?

 Sign in to MyCMCC and click on the Library icon to get to the library home page.
 For quick access to the peer-reviewed chiropractic literature, click on the Index to Chiropractic Literature (ICL) icon on the library home page.
 ICL is free at http://www.chiroindex.org.